 to bring this Resolution to the attention of IMO and other international and regional organizations concerned.

-Reasons: Resolution 363 (WRC-19) should be included to the new agenda that will be developed for WRC-27.
+Reasons: Resolution 363 (WRC-23) should be revised and included to the new agenda that will be developed for WRC-27.

 ATTACHMENT

 Subject: To consider improving the utilization of the VHF maritime frequencies in Appendix 18, in accordance with Resolution 363 (WRC-23).